aindaco1/dust-wave-shop/_products/dust-wave-frights-delights.md

 <br><br>
 <strong>Join us for a night of Frights & Delights! 🍿🎥🎃</strong>
 <br><br>
-Tickets are <strong>$8 online and $10 at the door.
+Tickets are <strong>SOLD OUT online and $10 at the door.
 Doors open at 5:30pm, show starts at 6pm.</strong>
 <br><br>
 We can't wait to see you there!